the-political-compass/data-driven-political-compass/index.md

 [^1]: Due to technical limitations, we used only a subset of 600k quotes for learning the topics, assigning then a topic to the remaining quotes with the fitted model.
 Also, BERTopic initially extracted more than 3000 topics, where each topic was extremely narrow and provided little interpretation possibilities.
 Hence, the topics were later hierarchically merged to reduce them to the 1000 we employed in the rest of the analysis.

-[^2]: In particular, we did this as follows: first we assigned a sentiment to all the quotes.
-Then, for each politician, we averaged the sentiment of their quotes to each topic.
-We then removed politicians with less than 1000 quotes as a lower number than that did not give us sufficient representation of their opinions.
-If politicians did not express an opinion towards a topic, we left their sentiment as NaN, eventually replacing it with 0 for some further processing.
+[^2]: From this step, we removed politicians with less than 1000 quotes and that have expressed themselves on less than 150 topics (the 15%), as lower thresholds under which we consider unlikely to obtain a sufficient representation of opinions.
+If politicians did not express an opinion towards a topic, we left their sentiment as NaN, eventually replacing it with 0 after standardization for further processing.

 [^3]: This approach has some clear shortcomings – by maximizing the difference between republicans and democrats, we are not taking into account the clear differences that exist within the parties.
 This applies especially to the democratic party which is particularly fragmented: centrists like Joe Manchin have little in common of with extreme progressives like Alexandria Occasio Cortez.
 However, out of several dimensionality reduction techniques we have tried, this supervised method (NCA) gave the best results.
 We also tried using PCA, TNSE, and UMAP, all unsupervised techniques, but they seemed to focus more on the number of quotes people have rather than their political opinion.
 This is most likely because despite the fact that we did not explicitly include number of quotes, more quoted politicians expressed a sentiment towards more topics, and they were clustered together in the reduced space as a result.